Scanning Probe Microscopy Platform

 The scanning probe platform is based on a nanopositioning system with closed-feedback electronics for higher accuracy.
 An assembly of high thermal conductivity copper braids coupled to a low-vibration closed-circuit cryostat provides variable temperature (50-300 K).
 Modes of operation include scanning tunneling microscopy (STM) and atomic force microscopy (AFM).
 Force sensors are based on self-sensing and self-actuating piezoelectric tuning forks.

 Modes of Operation

-Lateral transport.
-Used for investigating grain boundaries.
+Lateral transport is used for investigating grain boundaries.
 Based on a combination of STM and SEM, electrons (holes) excited by the electron beam at specific locations are detected through the STM tip allowing lateral electron diffusion to be measured.

-Near-field cathodoluminescence.
-Designed to be a surface-sensitive CL based on near-field scanning optical microscopy.
+Near-field cathodoluminescence is designed to be a surface-sensitive CL based on near-field scanning optical microscopy.
 The luminescence is excited by the electron beam and detected through the optical fiber positioned in the near field.

 Gold substrate: (Left) STM image reveals the terraces of the H2 flamed substrate.
 (Right) Corresponding STL map of the SP emission.
 The color represents the contribution of the localized (red) and propagating (green) SPs to the overall STL.

 Gold substrate: (Left) Scanning tunneling luminescence spectrum shows SP modes (n=1,2,3) in the optical cavity formed by the tunneling gap.
 (Right) Schematics of the optical cavity sustaining the SP modes.